 At this free one-day briefing in Stockton on Oct.
 25, keynote speaker Jay Lund, Director of the UC Center for Watershed Sciences, and other experts will discuss the drought’s effects on the Delta.

-Other confirmed speakers include Delta Watermaster Michael Patrick George and Michelle Banonis, Manager of the Bureau of Reclamation’s Bay-Delta Office, Michael Dettinger, senior scientist and research hydrologist at USGS, and Peter Moyle, one of the foremost experts on California’s freshwater fish.
+Other confirmed speakers include Delta Watermaster Michael Patrick George, Michelle Banonis, Manager of the Bureau of Reclamation’s Bay-Delta Office, Michael Dettinger, senior scientist and research hydrologist at USGS, and Peter Moyle, one of the foremost experts on California’s freshwater fish.

 Stockton Memorial Civic Auditorium

 525 N. Center Street

 One of our most popular events, Water 101 details the history, geography, legal and political facets of water in California as well as hot topics currently facing the state.